Ismailmoali1/ismailmoal1i/README.md

 # ismailmoal1i

 Hi, I'm Ish 👋

 IT Support Analyst | Azure | AWS | Linux | Kubernetes | Terraform

+💻 About Me

-💻 IT Support Analyst currently working at a law firm
+🎯 Currently working as an IT Support Analyst at a law firm

-🚀 Transitioning into DevOps with a growing portfolio of hands-on projects 🌱 Actively building skills in Azure, Terraform, AWS, Docker, and Kubernetes
+🚀 Transitioning into DevOps with hands-on projects in Azure, Terraform, AWS, Docker, and Kubernetes

+🛠️ Experienced in IT support, service desk operations, and remote troubleshooting

+🔐 Comfortable with Microsoft 365, Intune (MDM), Azure AD (Entra ID), MFA, VPN, and ticketing via Halo PSA

 🔧 What I Work With